myles332/myles332/README.md

+## Welcome!
 - 👋 Hi!
-I'm Myles Anderson, and I'm currently studying Electrical and Computer Engineering at Princeton.
-I minor in Statistics and Machine Learning, as well as Computer Science.
+I'm Myles Anderson, and I'm currently studying Electrical and Computer Engineering at Princeton with minors in Statistics & Machine Learning and Computer Science.
+## Projects
+- I'm currently working on [alphaXiv](https://alphaxiv.org), an open online forum for ML researchers.
+- I'm also building an AI streaming app called [Spinning](https://spinning1.vercel.app).
+## Interests / Skills
+- I'm interested in many areas of computer science and engineering - especially ML systems, security and full stack development.
+- My main programming languages are Python, Java, Typescript and C++.
+## Contact
 - You can reach me at myles.anderson@princeton.edu, or on LinkedIn at https://www.linkedin.com/in/myles-anderson/.

 <!---